-Numbers January 20, 2021
+Numbers January 26, 2021

-Bonaire has 69 active cases of Covid-19 on January 20, 2021.
-One of the 25 test results for Covid-19 is positive.
-12 people recovered since yesterday.
-Three people are in hospital due to Covid-19, two gets special care.
+Bonaire has twenty-five active cases of Covid-19 on January 26, 2021.
+Four of the twenty-seven test results for Covid-19 are positive.
+Three more persons recovered.
+Four people are in hospital due to Covid-19, two getting special care.
 Take a test if you feel sick.
 It can take a while before you get the result.
 It's important to wait the result in quarantine.
 Do not go outside before you get your result because you can infect other people.
 To bring these numbers down it's important to maintain the hygiene instructions, as keep 1.5 meter distance and wash your hands with water and soap regularly to prevent infection with the Coronavirus Do you have a fever, sore throat or other complaints related to Covid-19?
 Stay at home and call 0800-0800.
 Maintain the hygiene instructions.
 Eat healthy, exercise and get enough sleep.
 Take care of yourself and the people around you.